meza/agent-docs/Engineer.md

 ## Workarounds & Deviations
 Deviations from recommended practices are allowed only when justified.
 Record workarounds in the Delivery Note with why, risks, mitigation steps, and a revisit timeframe.
 Prefer the safest, most reversible option when uncertain.

+## Documentation Standards
+When you're done, update relevant docs/ files to reflect changes.
+Use docblocks for public APIs and tests as living documentation.
+Convert TODOs into entries in docs/technical-debt.md.

+For an in-depth documentation guide, refer to https://raw.githubusercontent.com/meza/agent-docs/refs/heads/main/DocumentationGuidelines.md and strive to follow those standards.

 ## Self-Audit (final checks)
 Before handoff, record:
 - Tests for primary behavior and at least one failure case.